 There may be passages that are more relevant to an English audience than overseas one, and they want to delete those.
 Or convert them to a local example.
-We give permission for the publisher to do this, without getting back to you, unless you ask in advance for us to do so.
+We give permission for the publisher to do this, without getting back to you, unless you ask us to do so in advance.

 The reason is that application software gets updated as the years go on, and earlier jobs reflow when opened up in newer software.
 It’s often simpler to produce new photographs or illustrations rather than sort the software out.

 Feel free to contact them directly:

+You can make a rough calculation of the numbers sold from royalty received, but we do not track sales of translated titles like we track our own sales.
 We do not chase publishers for royalty statements.
 It may be a few years before you receive anything other than the advance.
 This is because it can take two or three years to translate and publish, and some publishers do not send us a statement until the book has earned through the advance.
 Different publishers send us statements covering different periods, one might be six months, another once a year.

 As soon as we receive the income, it will be paid over to you in your subsequent royalty statement.
 We do not pay over your percentage of the advance as soon as the contract is signed, because sometimes it can take six to twelve months to come through, sometimes it does not come at all, and we have to cancel the contract.